 This vegan white chocolate recipe is easy to make and delicious!
 That’s right, you can make your own white chocolate at home without all the special tools and gadgets.
-This dairy-free white chocolate is rich and creamy and it makes a perfect topping for dipping your favorite sweets, or you can enjoy it as bars.
+Drizzle this rich and creamy melted white chocolate over desserts, dip pretzels in it, or enjoy it as bars.

 Learn more about buying and working with dairy-free chocolate!